ABOUT MINNESOTA AVIATION HALL OF FAME

 The Minnesota Aviation Hall of Fame is sincerely appreciative of the financial support provided by grants and donations from individuals.

-In subsequent years, the Hall of Fame was incorporated and began a series of annual induction ceremonies to honor the inductees.
-Each spring since 1989, the banquet has been attended by members of the Minnesota aviation community along with the inductees’ families and
+• In subsequent years, the Hall of Fame was incorporated and began a series of annual induction ceremonies to honor the inductees.
+Each spring since 1989, the banquet has been attended by members of the Minnesota aviation community along with the inductees’ families.

 As a companion the Minnesota Aviation Hall of Fame, the Minnesota aviation history book is available.
 The book describes in brief form, the careers of over 350 of Minnesota’s pioneer aviation personalities, in addition to providing a wealth of information about flying in the earliest years.